kebinder/imageBoxer/README.md

 # imageboxer
-Python GUI for labeling images
+Python GUI for labeling images with boxes